You’ve heard that taking a protein shake before bed will help you build muscle faster.

 The supplement contained a 50:50 blend of micellar casein and hydrolyzed casein.
 While micellar casein is digested relatively slowly, hydrolyzed casein has been partially pre-digested, which means it’s absorbed more quickly than regular casein .

-Both groups trained with weights three times per week for a total of 12 weeks.
+Both groups trained with weights three times a week for a total of 12 weeks.
 All training sessions were performed in the evening between 8pm and 10pm.

 The size of the quadriceps, measured using a CAT scan, increased in both groups.
 But it was the pre-bed protein group that grew the fastest, gaining 75% more muscle than their counterparts in the placebo group.